Free Photo Calendar Template

 Seasons Photo CalendarPrintable calendar designed for 8 1/2 x 11 inch paper.

-These photo calendar spreadsheets are blank 12-month calendars, with each month on a separate worksheet.
+This photo calendar template is a blank 12-month calendar, with each month on a separate worksheet.
 You can add events as needed and otherwise customize the calendar, as well as insert your own photos and pictures.

 Photos not included.
 The template is for your personal use only (see license).
 As an addendum to the normal license, you may make as many printed copies of the calendar as you want.
 The spreadsheet may not be distributed on the web, but you may make a PDF version of your calendar to share with your club, school, etc. provided that you own the rights to the photos and pictures that you will be sharing.

 Adding Photos: With Excel 2010 and later, you insert images by going to Insert > Picture > From File and selecting your photo.
 After you insert your photo, you'll probably need to resize it.
 To preserve the aspect ratio of your picture, hold down the Shift key as you resize the photo from the corner.
 To align the photo to the grid in Excel, hold down the Alt key (or Alt+Shift if you are also resizing the photo).

 Printing: The photo calendar template is designed to be printed on 8 1/2 x 11 paper in Portrait format.
 When resizing the photo, try to align the right edge to the right side of column N. If the photo is outside the print area, you can end up with some weird results.

 If you are binding the 8 1/2 x 11 photo calendar on the top or side, you can print a single month per page or print on the front and back of each page.